Dan Thorpe's Acoustic Guitar Domination

-If you are a man, I have been told in good faith that women absolutely love to hear a pretty fingerpicking piece and if you are a woman, then, believe me, it is a very attractive sight, watching a woman play one of the following pieces.
+People love to hear a pretty fingerpicking piece and believe me, it is a very cool sight, watching someone play one of the following pieces.

 Fingerpicking for guitar

-If you are an experienced fingerpicker, these ten fingerpicking songs won`t pose too many problems for you but if you like myself come from an electric rock background, you will need to start off slowly and work your way up (especially if you`re chord changes are a little slower than you would like).
+If you are an experienced fingerpicker, these ten fingerpicking songs won’t pose too many problems for you but if you like some of them and come from an electric rock background, you will need to start off slowly and work your way up (especially if your chord changes are a little slower than you would like).

 Learning songs without frustration and fuss – why fingerpicking rules!